 02 of 05

 Israeli couscous makes for a fine, if slightly less creamy, risotto.
-This simple vegetarian recipe is made with spinach and Parmesan cheese and prepared with a splash of white wine.
+This simple Vegetarian Israeli couscous risotto with spinach and parmesan recipe is prepared with a splash of white wine.
 Try another hard cheese in place of the Parmesan, or consider a local goat gouda or sheep's milk cheese for something different.

 Unlike traditional arborio rice risotto recipes, when using couscous, you only need to add the broth in 2 portions and cook for a short amount of time.
 This dish is completed in under a half an hour!